antonfirsov/docs/2020/11-Nov/infer#/infer#.md

 Static analysis is a technique commonly used in the developer workflow to validate the correctness of source code without needing to execute it.
-Popular analyzers within the .NET ecosystem include FxCop and the analysis API of Roslyn.
+Popular analyzers within the .NET ecosystem include FxCop and Roslyn analyzers.
 Infer# complements these tools by detecting interprocedural memory safety bugs such as null dereferences and resource leaks.

 By integrating directly in the developer workflow to detect reliability and security bugs before they ship,